What You’ll Learn 🧰

 How to Install the DewesoftX Software?

-First, we need to install DewesoftX on the computer.
-You have to download DewesoftX software from our download page.
-Download and run the Installer.
-DewesoftX supports the operating system Windows, Version 7 (32-bit and 64-bit), and newer.
+First, you need to install DewesoftX on your computer.
+Download the DewesoftX software from our [download page], then run the installer.
+DewesoftX supports Windows operating systems, version 7 (32-bit and 64-bit) and newer.

 Licensing

-Additional licenses can be required for plugins, these can then also be written into the Dewesoft® device.
-To test plugins, you can request a 30-days-Evaluation license.
+Additional licenses may be required for plugins, which can also be written into the Dewesoft® device.
+To test plugins, you can request a 30-day Evaluation License.

 Which equipment will be used for demonstration?

-In this simple measurement lesson, we will show a simple measurement of various sensors using Dewesoft SIRIUS system.
-One sensor after the other will be connected and a basic measurement will be done.
-It makes sense to work this through from the start to the end, as with each measurement more details and different instruments and functions are shown.
+In this simple measurement lesson, we will demonstrate basic measurements of various sensors using the Dewesoft SIRIUS system.
+Each sensor will be connected one after another, and a basic measurement will be performed.
+It makes sense to follow this process from start to finish, as each measurement introduces more details, different instruments, and additional functions.
 In the picture below, you can see the demo equipment that was used.

-The demo kit consists of the SIRIUS device, with its installation USB stick and the three sensors:
+The demo kit consists of the SIRIUS device, its installation USB stick, and three sensors:

 Acceleration sensor